develop your own fund

 Some gifts will need reviewing before we can accept them.
 This includes gifts of closely held stock, life insurance policies that are not fully paid policies, and real property, which should have a minimum value of $100,000 after sale and reasonably be sold within six months.
 We can also consider gifts of charitable remainder trusts or charitable lead trusts, retained life tenancy in a residence, ranch, or farm or bargain sales.

-Leave a gift in your estate to Weld Community Foundation and you’re welcomed into our Centennial Society!
+Leave a gift in your estate to Weld Community Foundation and you’re welcomed into our Strong Bond Society!